dbomoto/Node-app-boilerplate/README.md

 Error: a package keeps on getting reinstalled
 Solution: delete the line of the package in the pacakge.json config and run npm install

+IDE: replit
+Error: cannot stop a replit server
+Solution:
+It looks like you can use the pidof command to identify the process id and then the kill command to stop it.
+I had an Express (Node.js) server that I couldn't kill and in the console I kept seeing the error EADDRINUSE (the port was already in use) due to Repl.it running my code automatically.
+So pidof node and then kill <pid> worked for me.
+Note that in my case there were multiple pids for node so I used the piped commands below to kill all node processes

 ## HOW TO USE REPLIT DATABASE
 (declare these to enable Replit database) const Database = require("@replit/database")